 If the SHRC decides that the LHRC's findings of fact are clearly wrong or that the hearing procedures employed by the LHRC were inadequate, the SHRC may:

 a.
-Send the case back to the LHRC for another hearing to be completed within specified by the SHRC; or
+Send the case back to the LHRC for another hearing to be completed within a period specified by the SHRC; or

 Conduct its own fact-finding hearing.
-If the SHRC chooses to conduct its own hearing, it may appoint a subcommittee of at least three of its members as fact finders.
+If the SHRC chooses to conduct its own fact-finding hearing, it may appoint a subcommittee of at least three of its members as fact finders.
 The fact-finding hearing will be conducted within 30 working days of the SHRC's initial hearing.
 In either case, the parties will have 15 working days' notice of the date of the hearing and the opportunity to be heard and to present witnesses and other evidence.

 Within 20 working days after the SHRC appeal hearing, the SHRC will submit a decision containing its findings of fact, if applicable, and its conclusions and recommendations to the commissioner and to the provider's governing body, with copies to the parties, the LHRC, and the human rights advocate.